 An originator (such as a bank, an individual, a business, or another entity) initiates an ACH transaction.
 That could be a direct payment or a direct deposit.

 The originator’s bank or payment processor—known as the Originating Depository Financial Institution (ODFI)—submits the ACH entry.

 The ODFI sends their ACH entries in batches, according to their predetermined schedule, to an ACH Operator.

-The ACH Operator within the ACH network sorts through the batches of ACH entries to determine whether they’re deposits or payments.
+The Operator within the network sorts through the batches of entries to determine whether they’re deposits or payments.

-After sorting through the batches of ACH entries, the ACH Operator transmits them to their respective Receiving Depository Financial Institutions (RDFI).
+After sorting through the batches of entries, the Operator transmits them to their respective Receiving Depository Financial Institutions (RDFI).

-If the ACH transaction is an ACH deposit and involves pulling funds, then the receiving bank first needs to ensure that there are sufficient funds in the ODFI.
+If the transaction is a deposit and involves pulling funds, then the receiving bank first needs to ensure that there are sufficient funds in the ODFI.

 Depending on whether the transaction is a deposit or a payment, the RDFI will debit or credit the receiver’s account.

 ACH payments necessitate the exchange of sensitive banking information in order for them to work at all.
 For instance, to electronically pay your employees you need to know the name of the institution that holds their personal bank account, the type of account you’re depositing their wages into, the bank’s routing number, and your employee’s bank account number (you’ll probably need to obtain a voided check, too).
 And if you’ve set up recurring payments with your store’s utilities company, you’ll need to provide that company with the same information about your own business bank account.